- Decide when to use synchronous or asynchronous loading in the Optimizely snippet

 You can see in the diagram, that scripts 2 and 3 are now able to load at the same time, which speeds up the overall loading of a page.
 However, the browser will not wait until the snippet is done loading before displaying the elements in the body to a visitor, which can lead to "flickering" (see below).

-To make sure the impact on a website is as small as possible, the Optimizely script is hosted on first class Content Delivery Networks (Akamai and EdgeCast).
-Content Delivery Networks (CDN) are networks of servers that deliver resources like the Optimizely snippet to visitors.
-There are thousands of servers in a Content Delivery Network, which are located around the globe to make sure that the Optimizely script is delivered as fast and reliable as possible wherever the end user might be located.
+To make sure the impact on a website is as small as possible, the Optimizely script is hosted on first-class CDNs (Akamai and EdgeCast).
+CDNs are networks of servers that deliver resources like the Optimizely snippet to visitors.
+There are thousands of servers in a CDN, which are located around the globe to make sure that the Optimizely script is delivered as fast and reliable as possible wherever the end user might be located.